molneya/CollectionGenerator/README.md

 ### First Run

 When running for the first time, you'll need to edit your configuration to specify your osu! directory and osu!api credentials.
-Do so by selecting `Config > Edit`, saving your desired changes, then reloading by selecting `Config > Reload`.
+Do so by selecting `Config` in the menu, then pressing the `Save and Reload` button to save your desired changes.
 You can use the program without doing this, but functionality will be limited.

 ## Usage